 A ski and hiking area thinking of tomorrow

 In the words of Charles Darwin, “Everything that works against nature will not endure the times”.
-His dictum also holds true for the hiking and skiing area of Obereggen: this unique natural landscape in the midst of Dolomites, a UNESCO World Heritage Site, deserves to be protected.
+His dictum also holds true for the hiking and skiing area of Obereggen: this unique natural landscape in the midst of Dolomites, a World Heritage Site, deserves to be protected.

 Nature at play

 Larch, spruce, pine all soar into the sky, while crocuses, dandelions and clover thrust their heads above the tall pasture grass: winter sees the forest blanketed in thick snow.
 In Obereggen nature offers an impressive year-round spectacle!

 Obereggen is acutely aware of the value and beauty of nature: considerable attention is therefore paid to environmental protection and sustainability.
 Buses for skiers and walkers run between the neighbouring villages, a district heating system using wood chips heats the entire village, while green energy powers the lift systems, the service centre has heat recovery systems and Obereggen Latemar AG is an ISO-certified 14001 company since 2004 (to read our environmental policies click here).
 Even the Oberholz Hut at 2,096 metres above sea level is sustainably heated with geothermal energy!